scarioscia/scarioscia.github.io/research/index.md

 {% include image.html url="../images/research_images/rhapsodi_schematic.jpg" height="250px" align="center" %}

-### Technology Fellowship
-I was awarded a 2021 **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources along with [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
-We used this support to develop a computational approach for designing CRISPR reagents, which was implemented as a four-week module in the Fall 2021 and Spring 2022 sections of the Developmental Genetics Lab course for undergraduates.

 ### Science Policy

 From 2017 to 2019, I worked as a Science Policy Fellow at the **[Science and Technology Policy Institute](https://www.ida.org/en/ida-ffrdcs/science-and-technology-policy-institute)** (STPI), a federally-funded research and development center in Washington, DC.
 STPI receives funding from the NSF to conduct research and projects for the White House Office of Science and Technology Policy (OSTP).
 STPI also contracts with government agencies across the Executive Branch to offer science and technology analysis.
 These projects generally included research and literature review, interviews, and some project-specific analyses, followed by briefings, conference presentations, and formal publications.
-Check out some specifics of my work **[here](https://scarioscia.github.io/2023-01-25/science-policy)**.
+Check out some details about my work **[here](https://scarioscia.github.io/2023-01-25/science-policy)**.

 <br />